 Happy St. Patrick’s Day!

-For some, it comes as a surprise to learn that St. Patrick was a historical figure (and not a mythical leprecaun or the like).
+For some, it comes as a surprise to learn that St. Patrick was an actual historical figure (and not a mythical leprechaun or the like).
 Others are astonished to learn that St. Patrick was not in fact Irish.
-But perhaps the most amazing thing about St. Patrick is that we have record of his own writing, one of which is a short autobiography called Confession (based on his closing words “This is my confession before I die”).
+But perhaps the most amazing thing about St. Patrick is that we have record of his own writing, one of which is a short autobiography called Confession (named according to his closing words: “This is my confession before I die”).

 Interestingly, “Patrick is literally the only individual we know from fifth-century Ireland or England.
 Not only do no other written records from Britain or Ireland exist from that century, but there are simply no written records at all from Ireland prior to Patrick’s” (McSorley, Anita, “The Saint Patrick You Never Knew“).